Fill Comparison · Cotton · Wool · Buckwheat · Kapok · Latex · Buckwool

 Which Circadian pillows are certified organic?

-The organic cotton and organic wool pillows carry full-pillow GOTS certification, covering the fill, cover, thread, and dye process under license GOTS-10229 (Oregon Tilth).
-The kapok, buckwheat, latex, and buckwool pillows have a GOTS certified organic cotton cover, with the fill described plainly for what it is.
+The organic cotton and organic wool pillows are certified as finished pillows, the material inside as well as the cover, under license GOTS-10229 (Oregon Tilth).
+The kapok, buckwheat, latex, and buckwool pillows have a certified organic cotton cover, with the fill described plainly for what it is.
 The latex fill adds OEKO-TEX Standard 100 Class 1 and an FSC certified source.

-Every Circadian pillow is handmade in New Jersey, ships about 30 percent overstuffed with a side zipper so you can remove fill until it fits your neck, and comes with a 60-night sleep trial, free shipping, and free returns.
+Every Circadian pillow is handmade in New Jersey and arrives full, about a third more inside than most people keep, so you open the side zipper and take some out until it fits your neck.
+There is a 60-night sleep trial.
+Shipping is free.
 Cotton and wool carry full-pillow GOTS certification under license GOTS-10229 (Oregon Tilth); the tree-tapped latex fill carries OEKO-TEX Standard 100 Class 1 and FSC.
 Not sure yet?
 Read the six fills explained or see what each certification covers.